ig3/srf/README.md

   "maxViewTime": "2 minutes",

   // The maximum interval to when a card is due.
-  "maxInterval": "1 year",
+  "stage3MaxInterval": "1 year",
   "maxGoodInterval": "1 year',
   "maxEasyInterval": "1 year",

-  // The interval (seconds) beyond which a card is considered 'learning' "learningThreshold": '1 week',
+  // The interval (seconds) beyond which a card is considered 'learning' "stage1MaxInterval": '1 week',

-  // The interval (seconds) beyond which a card is considered 'mature' "matureThreshold": "21 days",
+  // The interval (seconds) beyond which a card is considered 'mature' "stage2MaxInterval": "21 days",

   // The window (seconds) in which to average Percent Correct reviews "percentCorrectWindow": "1 month",